 Business and Occupation (B&O) Tax

 Although there are exceptions, every person engaging in business activities within the city, whether the person's office or place of business is within or outside of the city limits of Issaquah, is subject to B&O Tax.
-The amount of tax levied on each business is determined by the application of rates against gross proceeds of sale, gross income of business, or value of products, including byproducts, as the case may be.
+The amount of tax levied on each business is determined by the application of rates against gross receipts of the business.
 For more information, see the City Code.

 Utility Occupation Tax

 This tax is similar to the business and occupation tax, but it is imposed on utility businesses.
-The business activities affected by this tax are telephone, cellular, gas, electric, water, cable and garbage.
-The utility tax rate is 6 percent applied against the gross income of the business.
+The business activities affected by this tax are telephone, gas, electric, water, sewer, stormwater, cable and garbage.
 For more information, see the City Code.